-Angelina and Michele Mastrangelo seemingly reveled in "popping it" for two Miami Beach police officers who arrested them a couple of days before Christmas.
-Police station video footage -- first published on local blog Random Pixels -- shows the hand-cuffed Toronto siblings voraciously showing off some comical booty-shaking for cops Eduard Alba and William Beeker, who arrested the Mastrangelos on Dec.
-23. The department's release of the silent 55-second clip was perfectly timed.
+Angelina and Michele Mastrangelo seemingly reveled in "popping it" for two Miami Beach Police officers who arrested them a couple of days before Christmas.
+Police station video footage — first published on the local blog Random Pixels — shows the handcuffed Toronto siblings voraciously showing off some comical booty-shaking for cops Eduard Alba and William Beeker, who arrested the Mastrangelos December 23.
+The department's release of the silent 55-second clip was perfectly timed.

-The girls, both in their early 20s, were back in town this week for their arraignment hearing at the Miami-Dade County criminal courthouse.
+The young women, both in their early 20s, were back in town this week for their arraignment hearing at the Miami-Dade County criminal courthouse.
 They each faced a misdemeanor charge of resisting arrest without violence.
 Michele was also charged with disorderly intoxication and criminal mischief.

-New Times first broke the story of the Mastrangelos wild accusations about Alba and Beeker falsely arresting them, roughing them up and hurling insults at them about their weight, their appearance and their nationality.
+New Times broke the story of the Mastrangelos' wild accusations about Alba and Beeker falsely arresting them, roughing them up, and hurling insults at them about their weight, their appearance, and their nationality.

-The duo claimed they filed a complaint with internal affairs.
-However, police department spokesman Robert Fernandez told me that the Canucks wouldn't give a sworn statement.
-He also cast doubts on their allegations by pointing out the police station on 11th Street and Washington Avenue has video and audio surveillance.
+The sisters claimed they filed a complaint with internal affairs.
+However, police department spokesman Robert Fernandez tells New Times that the Canucks wouldn't give a sworn statement.
+He also cast doubts on their allegations by pointing out that the police station on 11th Street at Washington Avenue has video and audio surveillance.

-Still, the department had the shift supervisor do an administrative review of the two officers for discourtesy.
-Since then, the sisters have become media darlings in their home city.
-The Toronto Star sent a reporter to Miami Beach, documenting the girls' return to the sunny, yet allegedly wretched, paradise they vowed never to visit again.
+Still, the department had the shift supervisor perform an administrative review of the two officers for discourtesy.
+Since then, the sisters have become media darlings in their hometown.
+The Toronto Star sent a reporter to Miami Beach to document the women's return to the sunny, yet allegedly wretched, paradise they vowed never to visit again.

-Apparently, they forgot or were unaware our criminal justice system required them to come back and face a judge.
+Apparently, they forgot or were unaware the American criminal justice system required them to return to Miami to face a judge.
 What's that all aboot?

-(Angelina Mastrangelo did not return a voice message I left on her cellphone, the only contact number I had for the sisters, yesterday afternoon.)
+(Angelina Mastrangelo did not respond to a voicemail message left yesterday afternoon on her cell phone, the only contact number New Times has for the sisters.)

-On Tuesday, the Toronto Star reported how the frightened Mastrangelos were all SKERRED of being sent back to county lock-up once they arrived back in Miami.
-Reporter Rachel Mendleson wrote on Feb.
-5:
+Tuesday, the Toronto Star reported how the frightened Mastrangelos were all skerred of being sent back to county lockup once they arrived back in Miami.
+Reporter Rachel Mendleson wrote February 5:

 The saga's continuing for the pair of Toronto sisters, who now fear they'll be immediately nabbed at the border since a bench warrant has been issued for their arrest for missing their arraignment hearing.

-On Wednesday, they sailed through U.S. Customs & Border Protection at Miami International Airport because, ya know, the feds have more pressing matters to attend to such as intercepting cocaine shipments and smuggled human fetuses.
-In a video embedded in a Feb.
-6 Toronto Star report, the sisters repeated their allegations against the Miami Beach Police.
+Wednesday, the siblings sailed through Customs at Miami International Airport because, ya know, the feds have more pressing matters to attend to, such as intercepting cocaine shipments and smuggled human fetuses.
+In a video embedded in a February 6 Toronto Star report, the sisters repeated their allegations against the Miami Beach Police.

 By Thursday morning, the Miami-Dade County clerk's online database showed the Mastrangelos had their bench warrants set aside and a hearing scheduled for later in the day.
-Enter Random Pixels.
-The blog's author Bill Cooke let me know he was posting the soundless video embedded above and a second one showing Michele rubbing her pee-soiled bottom on several chairs and the floor in the booking area.
+Enter Random Pixels: The blog's author, Bill Cooke, informed New Times he was posting the soundless video embedded above and a second one showing Michele rubbing her pee-soiled bottom on several chairs and the floor in the booking area.

-In my initial report, Michele admitted to urinating on two chairs, complaining that the cops refused to remove her handcuffs to use the bathroom.
+In New Times' initial report, Michele admitted to urinating on two chairs and complained that the cops had refused to remove her handcuffs so she could use the bathroom.
 That's why she was charged with criminal mischief.
 According to her arrest report, Michele did not want assistance from a female officer.

-Leaking the videos was a deft display of damage control by Miami Beach police officials to discredit their accusers hailing from a country that sends tens of thousands of its citizens to our shores every winter.
+Leaking the videos was a deft display of damage control by Miami Beach Police officials to discredit their accusers, citizens of a country that sends tens of thousands of visitors to our shores every winter.
 There's a fine line between acting foolishly belligerent and fighting for your right to party.

-Miami Beach Police Chief Raymond Martinez told the Toronto Star that the videos show the Mastrangelos were the aggressors.
+Miami Beach Police Chief Raymond Martinez told the Toronto Star that the videos show that the Mastrangelos were the aggressors.
 He added Alba and Beeker won't be disciplined.
-"I think it shows just really bizarre behavior by these girls," Martinez told Mendleson.
-The chief may be the first man in the 305 who has never witnessed the ass clap, but he makes a valid point.
-Bandz can make a woman dance at the club.
-But sitting handcuffed in a police station?
+"I think it shows just really bizarre behavior by these girls," Martinez said.
+The chief might be the first man in the 305 who has never witnessed the ass clap, but he makes a valid point.
+Bandz can make a woman dance at the club, but sitting handcuffed in a police station?
 Not so much, eh.

-However, if audio tapes exist, the police department should also release it since the young women are now claiming viewers can't hear Alba and Beeker allegedly taunting them.
+However, if audio tapes exist, the police department should also release them, because the young women are now claiming viewers can't hear Alba and Beeker allegedly taunting them.

-Rather than drag the ordeal out any further, the Mastrangelos accepted an assistant state attorney's offer to pay a $250 fine and enter a pre-trial diversion program without admitting guilt.
-They have to complete community services hours with any non-profit agency in Canada within 90 days.
+Rather than drag the ordeal out any further, the Mastrangelos accepted an assistant state attorney's offer to pay a $250 fine and enter a pretrial diversion program without admitting guilt.
+They must complete community service hours with any nonprofit agency in Canada within 90 days.